 Best Time To Visit Yellowstone

-The best time to visit is the shoulder season, either May to June or even better, September to October.
-I understand that sometimes summer is the only time you can get there so if you have to visit in the summer, this is the best way to see Yellowstone in one day and avoid a lot of the crowds.
+The best time to visit Yellowstone is September and October, although May and June are nice too.
+If you have to visit in the summer, this Yellowstone one day itinerary will help you be efficient and avoid a lot of the crowds.

 Tip: You can easily do this itinerary in reverse, however, we felt that seeing Grand Prismatic as early as possible (like at sunrise) is the best.
 Plus, if you drive out the south entrance, you can catch the sunset over the Grand Tetons, which is a spectacular way to end the day.